An entertaining graphic adaptation of the oldest military treatise in the world.

 Sun Tzu (544 B.C.–496 B.C.) was an ancient Chinese military general, strategist, and philosopher from the Zhou Dynasty, who has had a significant impact on Chinese and Asian history and culture, both as an author of The Art of War as well as through legend.

-Pete Katz is a half-Irish, half-Greek illustrator born in the East End of London, UK.
-He has been a freelance illustrator for over ten years and has worked for clients including Oxfam, Harvey Nichols, and the British Museum.
-He is a member of the international Bad Apple Artist Collective and produces portraits and other commissions, as well as working on graphic novels.
+Pete Katz is a half-Irish, half-Greek illustrator and writer, born in the East End of London.
+He has been a freelance illustrator for more than twenty years and has worked for clients including Image Comics, Oxfam, Harvey Nichols, Barnes & Noble, Scholastic, Canterbury Classics, and the British Museum.
+As well as illustrating his graphic novels, he writes and adapts the scripts for most of them and is published worldwide in fifteen languages.
+Along with working on graphic novels, he also produces portraits, t-shirt graphics, and other commissions.